Contracts aren’t always in written form

-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Friday, June 8, 2018.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Friday, June 8, 2018.

 Business disputes can come in all forms.
 One of these has to do with contracts that businesses use.
 For some businesses, the reliance upon verbal agreements and understandings is great.
 In these cases, you need to make sure that you are thinking about how your actions might be construed to others.